-In 1994 the Academy of American Pediatrics started the “Back to Sleep” campaign to help prevent SIDS.
+In 1994, the Academy of American Pediatrics started the “Back to Sleep” campaign to help prevent SIDS.
 Studies have shown an inadvertent result of the campaign, children are meeting their milestones later, in addition to an increase in plagiocephaly and torticollis.
-This is due to a lack of time spent on their bellies, now know as “tummy time”.
+This is due to a lack of time spent on their bellies, now known as “tummy time”.

 Many children are born with conditions which hinder strength and/or motor development.
 Cerebral palsy and spina bifida are examples of such conditions that could benefit from the independent mobility and environmental exploration provided by an infant crawling assistance devise.
 With the popularity of activity centers, swings and jumpers and the hours spent in car seats and strollers, the likelihood that they’ll learn to crawl is even slimmer.

 Crawling is a typical part of early childhood development that starts between